backend-developers-ltd/ComputeHorde/README.md

 Replace `SSH_DESTINATION` with your server's connection info (i.e. `username@1.2.3.4`)
 and `HOTKEY_PATH` with the path of your hotkey (i.e. `~/.bittensor/wallets/my-wallet/hotkeys/my-hotkey`).
-This script installs necessary tools in the server, copies the keys and starts the validator/miner with the corresponding runner and default config.
+This script installs necessary tools in the server, copies the keys and starts the validator with the corresponding runner and default config.

 If you want to change the default config, see [Validator runner README](validator/envs/runner/README.md) for details.